basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-MDC.md

 ## Stanchion Configuration

-Thoough there are no specific configuration for Stanchion, note that *Stanchion should be globally unique process* to which every Riak CS sends requests even if there are multiple replicated sites.
+Though there are no specific configuration for Stanchion, note that *Stanchion should be globally unique process* to which every Riak CS sends requests even if there are multiple replicated sites.
 This is because Stanchion manages updates on globally unique attributes.